kparc/bcc/d/sidenotes.md

 compared to the original, available in the initial commit for reference, so far:

-1. the original is using a somewhat opinionated superset of ISO C. specifically, it makes prominent use of nested functions, a gcc-specific extension, essentially unportable to any compliant compiler of C language. the modified codebase is free of nested functions and other artefacts, and can be bulit with `gcc9`, `clang12` and `tcc`, albeit with some cosmetic non-pedantic warnings on macos and recent linuces.
+1. the original is using a somewhat opinionated superset of ISO C. specifically, it makes prominent use of nested functions, a gcc-specific extension, unportable to any compliant compiler of C language. the modified codebase is free from nested functions and some other compiler-specific gotchas (e.g. naked function signatures), and can be bulit with `gcc9`, `clang12` and `tcc`, albeit with some cosmetic non-pedantic warnings, on macos and recent linuces.

-2. much of the code is being gradually reformatted to make inline comments possible - this makes source files taller, but makes them more accessible.
+2. much of the code is being gradually reformatted to make inline comments possible - this makes source files taller, but makes them slightly more user-friendly.

 3. the inline comments are a mixture of the narrative from the google doc and our own. in former case, the wording is often shortened and makes use of established naming conventions.